facelessuser/RegReplace/docs/src/markdown/usage.md

 ![edit panel](imgs/edit_panel.png)

 You can also test the regular expression from the edit panel.
 At the bottom of the panel, you should see the `test` variable which will allow you to configure a sequence to run from the panel.
-Once configured, you can press <kbd>Ctrl</kbd> + <kbd>f</kbd> on Windows/Linux (or <kbd>super</kbd> + <kbd>f</kbd> on OSX) to execute it.
+Once configured, you can press ++ctrl+f++ on Windows/Linux (or ++cmd+f++ on OSX) to execute it.
 Keep in mind that you can run the current rule sequenced together with others in the test configuration to test how it plays with other rules.  `test` is not saved with the other settings, but is only good for the current session.

 ```py3
 # ----------------------------------------------------------------------------------------